-MacColl

-Institute for

-Healthcare

-Innovation

-synthesized

-scientific

-literature in early

-1990s.

-Robert Wood

-Johnson

-Foundation

-funded a 9month project

-that resulted in

-an early version

-of the model.

-reviewed and compared against leading chronic illness management programs in the U.S.
+MacColl Institute for Healthcare Innovation synthesized scientific literature in early 1990s.
+Robert Wood Johnson Foundation funded a 9month project that resulted in an early version of the model.
+Panel of experts reviewed and compared against leading chronic illness management programs in the U.S.